-A typical user research process has many moving parts, from recruiting the right participants and handling legal paperwork to conducting interviews, managing data, processing payments, and much more.
+A typical user research process has many moving parts—from recruiting the right participants and handling legal paperwork to conducting interviews, managing data, processing payments, and much more.
+It’s easy for things to get messy.

-How can product teams and researchers stay on track, boost efficiency, and avoid unnecessary delays in your process?
+So how can product teams and researchers stay on track, boost efficiency, and avoid unnecessary delays in the user research process?

 Two words: research operations.